-A Debt Management Plan (DMP) is an agreement between a borrower and their lenders.
-They are designed to help people who can afford to make some debt repayments each month but cannot afford to make the repayments at their current level.
+Most people in debt that can’t afford the repayments use a Debt Management Plan (DMP).
+They help people who can afford to make some debt repayments each month but cannot afford to make the repayments at their current level.

 You can only deal with unsecured debts via a Debt Management Plan.
 They cannot be used to help you deal with a debt that is secured against your property, such as a mortgage.
 However, they are usually structured in such a way that your mortgage payments are prioritised over your unsecured debt to ensure that you don’t fall behind on your mortgage payments and potentially lose your home.

 Under a Debt Management Plan your lenders agree to a restructuring of your debts to make the monthly repayments affordable.
 They can do this in a number of ways.

 First, they can extend the period in which you will repay your debts.
 This means that you will be paying a lower amount each month although it also means that you will be paying that lower amount for longer.